-ment rate, the BMA model, BMA-MC3, and the BVAR.
-The histograms of the PITs of the BMA-MC3 and the BVAR suggest that more realizations fall in the middle of the distribution than would be expected if the PITs were i.i.d. uniform.
+BMA-MC3 and the BVAR.
+The histograms of the PITs of the BMA-MC3 and the BVAR suggest that too many realizations fall in the middle of the distribution relative to what would have been expected if the PITs were iid uniform.

-On the other hand, the two panels of Fig. 2 show results for density forecasts of inflation at the one-quarter-ahead horizon.
-In this case, the test does not reject uniformity for the ADL models we display (see Panel (A)).
-The density combinations (reported in Panel (B)) appear to be calibrated well, with the exception of the BMA-OLS, BMA-MC3 and BVAR models: they again overestimate the realizations in the middle, but less severely than in the case of output growth.
+Figure 2(A,B) instead shows results for density forecasts of inflation at the one-quarterahead horizon.
+In this case the test does not reject uniformity for the ADL models we display (see Panel (A)).
+Density combinations (reported in Panel (B)) appear to be well calibrated, with the exception of the BMA-MC3 and the BVAR models: they again overestimate the realizations in the middle, but less severely than in the case of output growth.

-For the same models, Tables 2 and 3 provide results for the Kolmogorov-Smirnov (labeled "KS") and Anderson-Darling (labeled "AD") tests of uniformity of the PITs, which test the correct specification of the predictive densities, again under the assumption of independence.
+INSERT FIGURES 1 AND 2 HERE

+For the same models, Tables 2 and 3 provide results for the Kolmogorov-Smirnov (labeled "KS") and the Anderson-Darling (labeled "AD") tests of uniformity of the PITs, which test the correct specification of the predictive densities, again under the assumption of independence.
 Table 2 reports results for short-horizon predictive densities.
-The left panel in Table 2 shows that, when predicting GDP growth, the KS test mostly favors correct specification across the models, while the AD test finds strong evidence of mis-specification for most of the predictors, with the exception of various nominal interest rates, industrial production, employment, and some measures of money.
-In addition, the tests (particularly the AD test) also detect misspecification in all of the BMA model specifications, as well as the BVAR.19 However, the simple average and the factor models are specified correctly.
-Note that the AD test is slightly more powerful in detecting misspecification in several models (e.g., the BMA-OLS and BMA), relative to the results reported in Fig. 1.
-The right panel in
+The left panel in Table 2 shows that, when predicting GDP growth, the KS test mostly favors correct specification across the models, while the AD test finds strong evidence of mis-specification for most of the predictors, with the exception of various nominal interest rates, industrial production, employment and some measures of money.
+In addition, the tests (in particular the AD test) detect mis-specification in all the BMA model specifications as well as the BVAR.19 The simple average and the factor models are, however, correctly specified.
+Note that, relative to the results reported in Figure 1, the AD test is slightly more powerful in detecting misspecification in several models (e.g. the BMA-OLS and BMA).
+The right panel in Table 2 shows that, when predicting inflation, most of the predictors and models result in misspecified densities according to the AD test (although not according to the KS test); only the simple average and the BMA models are correctly specified according to both the KS and AD tests, while the densities of the factor and BMA-OLS models are mis-specified according to the AD test.
+Note that oftentimes the KS and AD tests reach opposite conclusions: the discrepancies between the tests are most likely due to the higher power of the AD test relative to the KS test, especially in the tails of the distributions, which we alluded to in Section 2.
+In the case of inflation, the AD test finds more empirical evidence of mis-specification than in the case for output growth.
+In addition, it also finds more evidence of mis-specification than Diebold, Gunther and Tay's (1998) test, especially for several ADL models.
+Overall, equally pooled models result in correctly specified densities according to all tests.

-$^{19\,}$ The KS test only detects mis-specification in the BMA-MC3 and the BVAR.
+19The KS test only detects mis-specification in the BMA-MC3 and the BVAR.